MoreMoney-Finance/contracts/README.md

 - We do not use the current values for `k` and `totalSupply` within a block in which they are updated and we space updates by a reasonable interval, such as 5 minutes.
 - Deposits are capped to a fraction of the total supply (again not the current-block value)
 - In some instances we can smooth updates to these core parameters and / or only let updates be performed by whitelisted addresses
+- We add an additional time-weighted component to our price calculations (see below)

 These measures also apply to other synthetic assets where prices or conversion factors are subject to within-block changes.

+In order to better re-use our existing oracle infrastructure, we adapt the LPT oracle formula in the following way:
+- Instead of computing the oracle price solely on the basis of the most recent `k` value, we impute reserves based on `k` in conjunction with the cumulative price (see `contracts/oracles/TwapOracle.sol`, function `price0FP2Reserves` for the conversion formula derivation).
+- We then compute the price for total supply and `k` of last update, in a straightforward way based on the sum of USD values of both reserves.